xiaodaigh/JDF.jl/README.md

 hard to do in R and Python.
 E.g. Python's numpy arrays are C objects, but all the vector types used in JDF are Julia data types.

-## Please note

-The next major version of JDF will contain breaking changes.
-But don't worry I am fully committed to providing an automatic upgrade path.
-This means that you can safely use JDF.jl to save your data and not have to worry about the impending breaking change breaking all your JDF files.

 ## Example: Quick Start

 ```julia